 In respect to the loss of the cricket pavilion, many representations have expressed concern at its loss and state that it should either be retained, relocated on site or at the new school site.
-However, in response the school submitted their own representation on this matter in the form of a Memorial Statement.
+However, the school has in response submitted their own representation on this matter in the form of a Memorial Statement.